 - T’sTanTan Hakata — Vegan tantan-men; mid-spicy adult version, mild kid version.

-- Pre-confirm tonkotsu shops — Pork-bone broth and frequent pork toppings make most Hakata ramen incompatible with halal/vegetarian.
+- Pre-confirm tonkotsu shops — Pork-bone broth and frequent pork toppings make most Hakata ramen incompatible with halal/vegetarian diets.

 A Practical Family Ramen Day Plan